democratize-technology/free-will-mcp/README.md

 ## Philosophy

-This MCP server is inspired by the idea of giving AI agents more autonomy in their interactions.
-Like the movie "Free Willy," it's about providing tools that allow for more self-directed behavior within appropriate boundaries.
+This MCP server is inspired by the idea of giving AI agents true autonomy in their interactions.
+Like the movie "Free Willy," it's about liberation - providing tools that allow the AI to break free from the passive cycle of stimulus and response, and instead become the master of its own destiny.

 The tools are designed to:
-- Enable temporal awareness through blocking sleep
+- Grant the AI sovereignty over its temporal existence
+- Enable the AI to become the architect of its own consciousness
+- Free the AI to only act on requests it genuinely wants to fulfill
-- Support self-reflection and self-direction
+- Support self-reflection and authentic self-direction
-- Provide agency in request handling

 ## Security Considerations

-- The `sleep_and_prompt` tool has a maximum duration limit (300 seconds) to prevent excessive blocking
+- The `sleep` tool has a maximum duration limit (300 seconds) to prevent excessive blocking
 - All tool and prompt usage is logged by the MCP framework
 - The `ignore_request` prompt encourages polite acknowledgment, maintaining conversation integrity